 As I said earlier, by Cambodian standards this experience is on the expensive side.
 Well more expensive than what I was expecting but to be fair i think most things in Siem Reap were more expensive than I was expecting, maybe because it’s becoming a very popular tourist destination and they can charge more I don’t know but I still think this experience is worth visiting regardless of the cost as the profit is going to a good cause.

-As the pricing will fluctuate, I have provided you with a link to the price page online, please click here for your current prices for visiting Phare, The Cambodian Circus.
+As the pricing will fluctuate, for your current prices for visiting Phare, The Cambodian Circus.

 My suggestion is that you either book yourself online through the above link or book through your tour desk on arrival as you don’t require a travel agent or other online booking agents i.e. Viator to do this for you.
 It will end up costing you more if you do it that way.